Edinburgh, Scotland

 Business

-Students wishing to take 2nd first-year Business classes at Edinburgh will need to have already taken an introductory level business course and received a grade of B or better.
-There are currently no 1st year Business courses available to study abroad students.
+Students wishing to take 2nd year Business classes at Edinburgh will need to have already taken an introductory level business class and received a grade of B or better, and some classes may have topic specific requirements (e.g. Finance classes).
+Business School 3rd/4th year classes usually require at least four Business Studies classes at grade B, but most classes have additional topic-specific requirements.

 Classics & Ancient History